Mobility-Mapper/about-website/README.md

 |<img src="assets/readme-files/navbar.png" width="270"> | toggle button unclicked |
 |<img src="assets/readme-files/navbar-active.png" width="270"> | toggle button clicked |

 The navigation bar is the same on both pages.
 It contains links to both pages to facilitate navigation across the site.
-It also contains a link to the contact form on the same page, so the contact link on the home page takes you to the personal contact form at the bottom of the home page, and the contact link on the partnerships page takes you to the business contact form at the bottom of the partnerships page.
+It also contains a link to the contact form on the same page, i.e. the contact link on the home page takes you to the personal contact form at the bottom of the home page, and the contact link on the partnerships page takes you to the business contact form at the bottom of the partnerships page.

-The navigation links have a hover effect that changes their colour to orange, to provide feedback to the user for a better user experience.
-In addition, the current page is indicated by bold font.

 ### Footer

-The footers contain links to the social media channels, and convenient, relevant links for easy navigation.
+The footers on both pages contain links to the social media channels, and convenient, relevant links for easy navigation.

 The home page footer contains links to the top of the page, the email subsciption modal, the home contact form, and the partnerships page.